datacarpentry/astronomy-python/_episodes/03-transform.md

 Then we could write the `Table` to a FITS file, as we did in the previous lesson.

-But Pandas provides functions to write DataFrames in other formats; to see what they are [find the functions here that begin with `to_`](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.html).
+But, like Astropy, Pandas provides functions to write DataFrames in other formats; to see what they are [find the functions here that begin with `to_`](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.html).